 Cast has worked much better for me than Zencastr.
 There are occasional artifacts with Cast, too, such as this one (which I reported in July 2018):

-Cast recordings also suffer less from audio drift.
-Though not perfect, they have about 1 second or less deviation per two hours of recording in my experience.
+Cast recordings suffer less from audio drift.
+Though not perfect, they have about 0.5 seconds or less deviation per hour of recording in my experience.

 On the other hand, some things were better in Zencastr.
 For instance, in Zencastr when you create a recording session, it remains accessible indefinitely for anyone with the link.
 So I could create a recording link a month in advance and send it to my guests.
 Not only was that convenient, but my guests could use the link to test that Zencastr works in their browser and that their microphone is detected.
 In Cast, session links are only valid until the host leaves the session, so this workflow no longer works.
 They have a feature to schedule a session, where they’d send the recording link to the guests 30 minutes before the start, but it’s not very convenient and doesn’t allow the guest to test their browser and microhpone in advance.